 Time passes and over four decades later, Chris is still at it.

-There’s no telling how many miles, or how many dollars went into that 5 second elapsed time pass for Chris Hand, the first of his career.
+There’s no telling how many miles, or how many dollars went into that five-second elapsed time pass for Hand.
 The sacrifices along the way to this success are almost too numerous to mention.

 How many birthdays, family celebrations, missed holidays or fishing trips did he miss?
 There’s no way to tell.
 What he missed out on was the kind of sacrifices every professional racer makes every season.
 Chris has endured this for over forty seasons.
 The sacrifices are not what Chris dwells upon, he’s driven to succeed to do better every time he goes racing.